tom-gilbertsons-lab/bandit-data-modelling/README.md

 ## Review of Behavioural Modeling for Thalamotomy Oedema (July & Oct 2025)
 #### Behavioural data modelling (splitting postop by site)

-We jump between MATLAB and python ; `cmdPyStan` is used for modelling (wrapped in `.ipynb` notebooks, using `joblib` for parallelisation) and have used Arviz for initial checks (however MATLAB is standard in field so structs <--> dicts throughout).
+We use MATLAB and python. `cmdPyStan` is used for modelling (wrapped in `.ipynb` notebooks, using `joblib` for parallelisation) and have used Arviz for initial checks (however MATLAB is standard in field so structs <--> dicts throughout).

 The github repo won't have data in it (see the .gitignore); the OSF version does (over at XXXX).